The Dao of Delivery

 Introduction

-Those lessons didn’t come easily.
-The productivity improvements and successful transformations emerged only after years of making every mistake in the book.
-The lenses here don’t spring from natural talent or brilliant insight, but from the political, emotional, and cultural dynamics that repeatedly humbled me until I finally learned to pay attention to what actually matters in leadership.
+The lenses here don’t spring from natural talent or brilliant insight.
+They come from the political, emotional, and cultural dynamics that repeatedly humbled me until I finally learned to pay attention to what actually matters in leadership.

 This pattern isn’t unique to me.
 Engineering leaders fail a lot.
 Sixty percent of new managers fail within 24 months, and in engineering specifically, about half eventually return to individual contributor roles (First Round Review, 2021; Arruda, 2023).
 Those failure statistics only capture the obvious collapses.
 They miss the soft failures that are more insidious and painful: managers who are just effective enough to keep their jobs but not effective enough to deliver reliably.
 The causes aren’t technical.
 They are failures in planning, people management, and adapting to the reality of a messy system composed of people (Pinto and Mantel, 1990; Herz and Krezdorn, 2022).

 Most of us who struggle with delivery aren’t incompetent.
 We optimize for the wrong things.
-Process gets most of our attention while the real drivers of delivery are ignored: stakeholder relationships, team dynamics, organizational momentum.
+Process gets most of our attention while we ignore the real drivers of delivery: stakeholder relationships, team dynamics, organizational momentum.
 Their importance shifts constantly, and learning to read those shifts is brutally hard.

 It’s natural to reach for methodology fixes.
 They feel concrete, safe, and measurable.
 A new framework gives us steps to follow and creates the impression of progress.
 I’ve reached for them myself more times than I can count.
 But delivery challenges almost never live there.
 They are system problems, which means the real work is learning how to read the shifting variables and recalibrate.

-That’s where many of us fall into the trap.
+That’s where many of us fall into a trap.
 We copy a method that made another company famous, hoping it will rescue us.
 Or we borrow something that worked for a colleague without asking whether our own team has the capacity to sustain it or the resilience to face the pushback.
-Almost inevitably, it doesn’t work.
+Almost inevitably, it doesn’t work, or worse, just sort of works.
 The approach doesn’t fail because it’s bad.
 It fails because methodology alone is never enough.

 This is why I focus on developing judgment rather than providing another methodology.